ruaridhw/dataTypeR/README.md

 Check your data types; they're not what you think they are.

 ## Motivation

+When learning and studying data science techniques, many of the datasets utilised are pre-pepared, cleaned and tidy.
+Unfortunately, in the real world this is not the case.
+In fact, it is incredibly lucky if datasets from clients' systems are well-formed and as expected.

 This package provides a series of functions for profiling messy data, primarily focussed around honing in on 1-in-a-million cells causing headaches for type casting and/or DBMS upload.